 For every person who wins, there is a person on the other side

-of the contract that loses the same amount.
+of the contract who loses the same amount.
 You will also have

 to pay expenses.

-Under a CFD, you are borrowing money to bet on the short-term
+Under a CFD, you borrow money to bet on the short-term movement

-movement of share prices.
+of share prices.
 If you're right, you make money.
-If
+If you're wrong,

 Imagine that there is a buyer and a seller of a CFD.
 If the

 share price increases, the buyer wins.
 If the share price

 You are not buying the underlying asset, just betting on the

 In this video, ASIC's Andrew Templer explains the concepts of

 'long' and 'short' CFDs, leverage, initial margin and margin calls.